mistersmee/dotfiles/.local/bin/README.md

 Script to choose firefox profiles: haxxor: for hardened firefox with arkenfox user.js et al, and normie: for normal firefox

+## import-gsettings

+Script to import GTK settings for sway, see (https://github.com/swaywm/sway/wiki/GTK-3-settings-on-Wayland) for more.

 ## monctrl

 Script to control monitors of my laptop: the options are to 1) duplicate my laptop's screen and the external (HDMI) screen, 2) output only external screen 3) output only laptop screen.
 This script assumes that I'm plugging in using HDMI not DP-over-USB-C and the external screen is 1920x1080.

+## monctrlwlnd

+Script to control monitors of my laptop on wayland, specifically, sway.
+The script is basically same as the X script, monctrl, except for option 1, duplicate screen, which is missing, because sway, or wayland doesn't have a way to mirror or duplicate screens yet.

 ## shutdmenu